quiet-field-log/record-surface-visibility/README.md

 These artefacts become the **de facto evidentiary surface** of administrative action.

-## 🧠 Abstract

-Administrative systems preserve complex relational structures internally.
-However, when records are exported as documentary artefacts, these structures often become partially visible, compressed, or indeterminate.

-This paper introduces **Record-Surface Visibility (RSV)**, a framework for analysing how relational structures become **observable, inferable, or indeterminate** at the surface of exported artefacts.

-Based on a 250-page administrative disclosure corpus, the study identifies a structural condition termed **representational contraction**:
-the reduction of relational multiplicity into a stabilised documentary form from which procedural context cannot be reliably reconstructed.

 ## 🔑 Core Idea

-RSV does **not** ask:
+RSV does not ask:

-> “Are relational structures preserved inside the system?”
+> *Are relational structures preserved inside the system?*

 Instead, RSV asks:

-> **“What can actually be known from the exported document?”**
+> *What can actually be known from the exported document?*

+## 🧠 Abstract (short version)

+Administrative systems preserve complex relational structures internally.

+But when records are exported as documents, those structures become partially visible, compressed, or indeterminate.

+RSV provides a framework for analysing how relational structures become:
+- observable
+- inferable
+- indeterminate

+at the surface of exported artefacts.

 ## 📊 The RSV Framework